-Provisions on what constitutes an "effective carbon pricing system" are provided in Annex B.
+Provisions for what constitutes an "effective carbon pricing system" are provided in Annex B.

-Installations that incinerate municipal waste are currently not covered under Directive 2003/87/EC (Emission Trading System) and fossil-based CO_2 from the incineration of municipal waste can therefore not automatically be considered as avoided in the EU.
-However, CO_2 from these installations can be considered as avoided where a Member State, in its application of Directive 2003/87/EC, covers such emissions under the Emissions Trading System and the CO_2 is incorporated in the chemical composition of the fuel before 2036.
+Installations that incinerate municipal waste are currently not covered in Directive 2003/87/EC (Emissions Trading System).
+Fossil-based CO2 from the incineration of municipal waste therefore cannot automatically be considered as avoided emissions in the EU.
+However, CO2 from these installations can be considered avoided emissions in cases where a Member State, in its application of Directive 2003/87/EC, covers such emissions under the Emissions Trading System and the CO2 is incorporated in the chemical composition of the fuel before 2036.